POSITION: SENIOR HOUSING FINANCE CONSULTANT, or HOUSING FINANCE CONSULTANT

 - Strong interpersonal skills and ability to thrive in small, nonprofit office environment.

 - Proficiency with Apple computers and OS X standard applications

 - Expert level ability with Microsoft Office products including Excel, Word and PowerPoint.

 - Knowledge of and ability to communicate about affordable rental housing policy issues.

 - Able and willing to take commercial airline flights within California.

 Equal Opportunity Employer: The California Housing Partnership is an equal opportunity employer and is committed to creating a diverse, equitable, and inclusive workplace.
-We strongly encourage qualified individuals from all backgrounds to apply.
+We strongly encourage people of diverse backgrounds and identities to apply.
 For more information about the Partnership, visit our website at www.chpc.net.

-Compensation: Salary for this position is based on experience and qualifications.
-The median of each salary range is $125,000 for Housing Finance Consultants and $162,000 for Senior Housing Finance Consultants.
-Compensation includes a competitive package of employee benefits including health, dental, vision, chiropractic/acupuncture, transit subsidy, health reimbursement account, employee assistance plan, and 403(b) retirement plan.
+Compensation for both positions include a competitive package of employee benefits including health, dental, vision, chiropractic/acupuncture, transit subsidy, health reimbursement account, employee assistance plan, and 403(b) retirement plan.